TabbyML/tabby/README.md

 echo "▁H ello ▁world !" | ./cli/translate --model ../python/ende_ctranslate2/
 ```

-The result `▁Hallo ▁Welt !` should be display.
+The result `▁Hallo ▁Welt !` should be displayed.

 **Note:** Before running the command, you should get your model by following the [Converting models](#converting-models) section.